freifunk-gluon/gluon/docs/features/autoupdater.rst

 The priority defines the maximum number of days that may pass between releasing an update and installation of the images.
 The update probability with start at 0 after the release time mentioned in the manifest and then slowly rise to 1 after the number of days given by the priority has passed.
-(Note: The priority doesn't have an effect as the moment, this is yet to be implemented)
+(Note: The priority doesn't have an effect at the moment, this is yet to be implemented)

 The priority may be an integer or a decimal fraction.